OmeletsKitchen/RecipeBook/Dinner/Vegetarian/Instant Pot Palak Paneer.md

     1/2 cup water
     1 1/2 cups paneer, cut into d6 sized cubes or as desired

 1. Preheat the Instant Pot by selecting saute and adjust to More for high heat.
-When the inner lining is hot, add the oil and heat until shiummering.
+When the inner lining is hot, add the oil and heat until shimmering.
 Add the garlic, ginger, and chile, and saute for 1 min or until fragrant.
 2. Add all remaining ingredients except paneer.
 3. Lock the lid into place and select Manual, adjusting the pressure to High.
 Cook for 4 mins.
 4. When the cycle is complete, quick release the pressure, unlock, and remove the lid.